Lab 16 - Using Azure Key Vault for Managed Identities

 Task 1 - Create a Key Vault

-1. Sign in to the https://portal.azure.com using a Global administrator account.
+1. Sign in to Microsoft Azure portal at https://portal.azure.com using a Global administrator account.

 2. At the top of the left navigation bar, select + Create a resource.